deograstius/mukyala-the-spa/README.md

   - Structure: `List`, `ListItem`
   - Media/UI: `ResponsiveImage`, `Button`, `ButtonLink`, `MediaCard`

+See docs/COMPONENTS.md for a quick reference of shared components, a11y helpers, and form primitives.

 ### Currency handling

 - Compute with numbers; render with `Price` (uses `utils/currency`).